sqlfluff/sqlfluff/docs/source/layout.rst

 Spacing
 -------

-Of the different elements of whitespace, spacing it likely the least controversial.
-By default all elements are separated by a single space character.
+Of the different elements of whitespace, spacing is likely the least controversial.
+By default, all elements are separated by a single space character.
 Except for very specific circumstances (see section on :ref:`alignedelements`), any additional space between elements is usually unwanted and a distraction for the reader.
 There are however